 All basement waterproofing systems involve a drain that moves water away from your foundation.
 These drains are either on the outside or the inside, thus you have:

 Interior Basement Waterproofing Systems

-There are several interior basement waterproofing systems that are made of a channel that is set at level on top of the footer or next to the top of the footer.
-Theses level channels will hold water.
-Water will collect and build up in the level channel until there is enough in there to push it over to the drainage point such as a sump pump system.
-These types of systems are evolutions of the DIY glue on baseboard systems that you can buy online or through some hardware stores.
+There are several interior basement waterproofing systems that consist of a channel that is set on top of, or next to, the footer.
+Because they are situated on top of the footer, these channels are level and will hold water.
+Water will collect and build up in the channel until there is enough in there to push it over to the drainage point, such as a sump pump system.
+These systems are evolutions of the DIY glue-on baseboard systems that you can buy online or through some hardware stores.